magento/adobe-stock-integration/MediaGalleryCatalogUi/README.md

 # Magento_MediaGalleryCatalogUi module

-The Magento_MediaGalleryCatalogUi module that implement ctaegory grid for media gallery.
+The Magento_MediaGalleryCatalogUi module that implement category grid for media gallery.

 ## Extensibility